snw35/le-docker/README.md

  * Mozilla's SSL conf generator: https://mozilla.github.io/server-side-tls/ssl-config-generator/
  * Config generator by valentinxxx: https://nginxconfig.io/

-Here is an example template, which is based on Mozilla's generator (the parts you need to edit are enclosed in \_\_<>\_\_):
+Here is an example template based on Mozilla's generator:
+(the parts you need to edit are enclosed in \_\_<>\_\_):

 ```